 How to Stuff Chicken Breasts

 Generally speaking, you can make stuffed chicken with either bone-in or boneless breasts.
-I prefer bone-in chicken breasts, with the skin attached.
-I find that they bake up extra juicy, tender, and flavorful.
+For this baked recipe, I use bone-in chicken breasts, with the skin attached.
+I find that they come especially juicy, tender, and flavorful in the oven.

 When stuffing a bone-in, skin-on chicken breast, you have two options.
 First, you can gently make a pocket under the skin with your fingers, so that the filling mixture sits on top of the juicy chicken breast.
 Or, you can cut a pocket in the side of the chicken breast with a paring knife, so that the filling is sandwiched by the meat.